gannonprudhomme/Artificer/Assets/Scripts/3D Navigation/Octree.md

 We use the flat-based for generation, as we can significantly parallelize this operation.
 (98% speed-up from the single-threaded / pointers-based version)
-Once generation has completed, we convert it to pointers-based and use the pointer-based operation during actual runtime as pointers-based (in my experience) is much better for actual usage; it's both easier to reason with, and in my experience traversing the tree is faster than traversing using t
+Once generation has completed, we convert it to pointers-based and use the pointer-based operation during actual runtime as its much better for actual usage; it's both easier to reason with, and traversing the tree is seemingly faster than having to get each child from the dictionary each time (like we do for flat-based)

 ## Other features